-ONE Gas is subject to and has fulfilled the requirements of the PIPES Act of 2020, Section 114 which is a self-directed mandate from Congress requiring operators to review and update their Operations and Maintenance (O&M) manuals to ensure the plans contribute to the public safety, eliminating hazardous leaks and minimizing the releases of natural gas from pipelines, and the protection of the environment.
+ONE Gas is subject to and has fulfilled the requirements of the PIPES Act of 2020, Section 114 which is a self-directed mandate from Congress requiring operators to review and update their O&M manuals to ensure the plans contribute to the public safety, eliminating hazardous leaks and minimizing the releases of natural gas from pipelines, and the protection of the environment.

 Our pipeline replacement program has enabled us to lower emissions due to leaks from mains and services.
 By 2035, we expect to achieve a 55% reduction in emissions due to leaks from our distribution mains and services, measured from a 2005 baseline and accounting for projected system growth.
 We expect to achieve this goal primarily through our vintage pipeline replacement and protection program.
 We continue to utilize technology, such as mobile leak detection, to improve leak detection and repair programs and are integrating state-of-the-art advanced leak detection technologies and practices.
 Faster leak detection and repair reduces emissions from leaks.
 ONE Gas has also piloted the use of specialized mobile compression and vacuum equipment to capture methane that would otherwise vent or flare during maintenance or inspections and return the gas to the system.
+For more information, see the accompanying 2022 ESG Report.